 Interestingly, there’s a company called Norvil that still make parts for original Commandos, meaning you can buy literally any part of the bike you need, fresh out of the factory without having to take a risk on a questionable used or refurbished part – this has made Commando ownership an order of magnitude easier to manage for many.

-Before you lay out any hard earned cash on a Commando I’d recommend getting a copy of the Peter Henshaw book “Norton Commando (The Essential Buyer’s Guide)” and also picking up a copy of “Norton Commando (Haynes Great Bikes)” by Mick Duckworth.
+Before you lay out any hard earned cash on a Commando I’d recommend getting a copy of the Peter Henshaw book “Norton Commando (The Essential Buyer’s Guide)”, and also picking up a copy of “Norton Commando (Haynes Great Bikes)” by Mick Duckworth.
+The Wikipedia page on the Commando is worth a good read too.
 The more reading you do now, the less tears, shouting and blood there’ll be later on.

 You’d also be well advised to introduce yourself to the men and women over on the Access Norton forums, they’re good people who’ll offer you brilliant and insightful advice – not to mention the fact that it’s a great place to make friends with like-minded Nortonophiles.